AB2212/pandas-logger/README.md

 # Pandas-Logger
-Enables logging of dataframes and series methods
+Enables logging of dataframe and series methods